abtercms/abterphp/README.md

 1. Make the frontend framework decoupled from the backend system
 2. Pick new frontend framework for backend system and implement it
 3. ~~Use ILogger instead of Logger~~
-4. More fine grained authorization
+4. More fine grained authorization]
-   - Read / write roles separated for files
-   - Read / write roles implemented for pages
+   - ACL implemented for pages
-   - Advanced settings access for pages
+   - ~~Advanced settings access role for pages~~
    - ~~Multiple user group for one user~~
-   - New user roles: file uploader, designer
+   - ~~New user roles: file uploader, layout designer, page writer~~
 5. Improve security implementing related headers as recommended:
    - https://medium.freecodecamp.org/secure-your-web-application-with-these-http-headers-fd66e0367628
    - https://medium.freecodecamp.org/web-security-hardening-http-cookies-be8d8d8016e1